babylonhealth/ios-playbook/Cookbook/Technical-Documents/TheDebugWindow.md

 * Action c0
 * Action a1

-### 🚧 Shake quick action
-If you expect your screen would ever have only one debug action, you can mark the `DebugAction` as _preferred for shake_.

-Then when a user shakes with the screen on, the preferred debug action is triggered automatically, instead of the Debug Window being activated.

-Do note that the shake ignores ubiquitous debug actions, and the activation gesture would continue to activate the Debug Window regardless of the presence of a preferred-for-shake action.

 ## How can my screen integrate with the Debug Window?
-For Bento screens using `BabylonBoxViewController`, and Forms screens using `FormViewController` (🚧), simply conform your view model to `DebugActionsProviding`.
+For Bento screens using `BabylonBoxViewController`, simply conform your view model to `DebugActionsProviding`.

 ```swift
 #if DEBUG